amaillo/MH-Pointers-Tool/README.md

 sudo npx nodegui-packer --init MH-Pointers-Tool sudo npx nodegui-packer --pack dist
 ```
-If the AppRun file doesn't work, do this:
+If the AppRun doesn't work, do this:
 1) Check MH-Pointers-Tool/deploy/linux/build/MH-Pointers-Tool
 2) Open qt.conf
-3) Change "Plugins: = plugins" to: "Plugins = /usr/lib/node_modules/@nodegui/nodegui/miniqt/6.4.1/gcc_64/plugins"
+3) Change "Plugins: = plugins" to<br />"Plugins = /usr/lib/node_modules/@nodegui/nodegui/miniqt/6.4.1/gcc_64/plugins" (if you have Nodegui installed in another path use that instead)

 Ubuntu (tested on 22.04 Jammy):
 ```